-The Monte-Carlo Music Masters takes place each year in Monte Carlo during the month of October.
+The Monte-Carlo Music Masters takes place each year in Monte Carlo.
 There’s a different discipline every year: piano, violin or voice.

 The competition is open exclusively to finalists of other International Competitions around the world.
 The age limit is 40.
 The winners gets the award ‘’The Prince Rainier III’’ that is worth 30,000 €.

 Each round is recorded live.
 The Organising Committee reserves the right to use the audio and video tapes for broadcast without prior permission of the candidates.